Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 First, we can use it as a lightweight VS solution for debugging.

 Secondly, we use it to show the demos of the Acuminator.
-Therefore, we need to maintain it in a consistent state — it should compile without errors, and it should contain examples similar to the real business cases.
+Therefore, we need to maintain it in a consistent state â€” it should compile without errors, and it should contain examples similar to the real business cases.

 ### Code Reuse